von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: Qubitization and QET

 \textit{Qubitization} is the process of taking a block-encoding and transforming it into an iterate $W$ such that $W$ encodes the complex-exponential of the eigenvalues of $H$ in a direct product form.
 This can be done for any $(1, n_{anc}, 0)$ block-encoding $BE(H)$ with a constant number of calls to $BE(H), BE(H)^{\dag}$ and controlled versions.
 Below is a review of the standard reference \cite{low_hamiltonian_2019}.
-Note that I could instead of following the presentation in \cite{lin_lecture_2022}, which presents a derivation of QET more closely in alignment with QSVT, promoting the signal processing operator instead of promoting the block-encoding to a qubitized block-encoding.
+We could instead have followed \cite{lin_lecture_2022}, which presents a derivation of QET more closely in alignment with QSVT (promoting the signal processing operator to a controlled rotation, instead of promoting the block-encoding to a qubitized block-encoding).